scalikejdbc/scalikejdbc.github.io/source/documentation/sql-interpolation.html.md

   // If the table name is same as snake_case'd name of this companion object,
-  // you don't need to specify tableName explicitly. override val tableName = "groups" def apply(g: ResultName[Group])(rs: WrappedResultSet) =
+  // you don't need to specify tableName explicitly. override val tableName = "groups"

+  // If you use NamedDB for this entity, override connectionPoolName
+  //override val connectionPoolName = 'anotherdb

+  def apply(g: ResultName[Group])(rs: WrappedResultSet) =
     new Group(rs.long(g.id), rs.string(g.name))
 }